As mentioned in our previous article on the subject, every Android user sooner or later encounters a similar prompt:

 These are the permissions in question: BLUETOOTH, Wi-Fi, NETWORK, MODIFY AUDIO, NFC, WORK BACKGROUND, IR, BIOMETRICS, VIBRATION, INN-APP PURCHASE, SEND SMS, RECORD AUDIO, PHONE CALL, PRECISE LOCATION, ALERT WINDOW, READ/WRITE SETTINGS.

-Please note that, outside of Revo Permission Manager, the only location where users can check which of those additional permissions (not counting the “dangerous” ones) an app uses, is that app’s page in Google Play.
+Please note that, outside of Revo Permission Analyzer, the only location where users can check which of those additional permissions (not counting the “dangerous” ones) an app uses, is that app’s page in Google Play.
 These additional permissions are not even listed in Android.

 Another important thing to remember is that all additional permissions can only be viewed, they cannot be changed.
 Users agree to them automatically by simply installing apps.